jaliliB21/Building-a-chain-store-management-system/README.md

 <br>
 this project create
 This is a system for managing employees and multiple branches, which also has internal news.
-Site member users have three roles:
+Site member users have three roles:<br>
 1- the general administrator of the system<br>
 2- store manager<br>
 3- the employee<br>